• Home

 Artist Biography

-As duo partners, Alice Blankenship and Ali Luthmers-Teyssier launched Alicats, to explore the connections between baroque and folk music.
+As duo partners, Alice Blankenship and Ali Luthmers-Teyssier launched Alicats to explore the connections between Baroque and folk music.
 Alicats perform on period instruments, offering a unique sound and crossover approach to both genres.

 Alice Blankenship has taught violin lessons for more than two decades, and she welcomes players of all levels, from age 8 to adult.
 Healthy body mechanics related to violin playing are a specialty, drawing upon the work of Kato Havas and others.
 Inspired by her own mother, Gay Blankenship, a classroom music teacher and chamber musician into her late 80's, Alice hopes to give students the tools and motivation to enjoy the violin for a lifetime!

 Alice holds a Doctor of Musical Arts degree in Violin Performance and Music History from the University of Oregon; a Certificaat of Early Music and Historical Performance Practice from the Royal Conservatory of The Hague, The Netherlands; a Master of Music degree from San Francisco Conservatory; and a Bachelor of Arts degree in Music and International Studies, from Clark Honors College at the University of Oregon.
-Her teachers include Kathryn Lucktenberg, Monica Huggett, Enrico Gatti, Pavlo Besnoziuk, and Kato Havas.
+Her teachers include Kathryn Lucktenberg, Lawrence Maves, Monica Huggett, Enrico Gatti, Pavlo Besnoziuk, and Kato Havas.

 Contact